hvianna/audioMotion.js/README.md

 The **Repeat** option, when active, will make the player loop back to the first song after playing the last song on the playlist.

-The **Display** option toggles the display of song title and artist (*when #EXTINF tag provided inside the playlist - more about this below*) on every track change.
+The **Display** option toggles the display of song information on every track change.

 ## Using your own playlists